Winter bedding plants make it easy to create colourful displays that keep your garden looking great even through the cold winter months.

 Primula veris is a beautiful old-fashioned endangered wildflower with pretty clusters of delicately scented bright yellow flowers on stalks above rosettes of soft green foliage.
 Winner of the RHS Award of Garden Merit and an RHS Perfect for Pollinators variety.

-Caring for wild Primula plants
+How to care for wild Primula plants

-Primroses need watering regularly during hot periods.
+Water primroses regularly during hot periods.
 Deadhead faded flowers to encourage more blooms.

 6. Primulas (Primroses)